cyphr-dev/billplz-dashboard/README.md

 This is a billplz-dashboard created for pre-interview test for Frontend Developer Position by 'Arif Akmal Bin Kamarudin [cyphr.my](https://cyphr.my)

+ENV for the project can be found in .env.example.
+Yes it's not a good security practice but it's required to make sure that the mock data for this project works hehe.

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started